Star Wars Battle Quads are the drones you're looking for

 As well as swooping and speeding around in the sky, the drones can pull off nifty corkscrew rolls.
 Touch the shoulder buttons on the controller and the drone will flip right over.

-You'll get six to eight minutes of flight from one charge.
+You'll get 6 to 8 minutes of flight from one charge.
 Rechargeable batteries are included.

 Discuss: Propel Star Wars TIE Advanced X1 Battle Quad